Home | Curriculum | ECE Theory & Philosophy | How Can Educators Use Guided Play to Facilitate Deeper Learning?

 When educators support children in their play, they are facilitating early neuron connections and foundational skill-building that will set children up for success when they transition to elementary school.
 For example, children develop language skills when they communicate with adults about play activities by asking questions and talking through their ideas.
 During conversations with adults, children also learn new words and expand their vocabulary.

-When we ask children questions during their play, it helps them develop higher order thinking skills, such as thinking critically, solving problems, and expressing ideas.
-NAEYC notes that this kind of play can “help children develop what scientists call proactive control: neural mechanisms in the brain’s prefrontal cortex that use clues from the environment to help the brain figure out what might happen next.”
+When we ask children questions during their play, it gives children an opportunity to practice higher-order thinking skills, such as thinking critically, solving problems, and expressing ideas.
+This type of thinking triggers neural connections in the brain’s prefrontal cortex that use clues from the environment to help the brain figure out what might happen next.

 Additional Resources